SKOLZ/genome/README.md

 then run: ./run specie_file.log

-if you want to test time spent use tiem before the run:
+if you want to test time spent use time before the run:
 Example: time ./run human.dat